 Do your gums bleed when you brush or floss your teeth?
 Are your gums sore or inflamed?
 Bleeding gums are a common sign or symptom of periodontal disease (gum disease).
 Many patients come to Dr. Cobb complaining of bleeding gums or gum pain.
 Depending on the specific patient’s circumstances, Dr. Cobb offers a range of treatment options.
 Our most successful treatment option uses laser dentistry to gently remove damaged tissue with UV light.
 Using dental lasers, we can provide painless procedures compared to using traditional dental tools.

 Why Do My Gums Bleed?

 Bleeding gums are not normal, yet many patients say that their gums bleed when they brush or floss.
 There is no single reason for why gums bleed.
-In some cases, bleeding gums may simply be caused by aggressive brushing or flossing or using a toothbrush with firm and hard bristles can cause some patients with sensitive gums to bleed.
+In some cases, bleeding gums may simply be caused by aggressive brushing or flossing.
+Using a toothbrush with firm and hard bristles can cause some patients with sensitive gums to bleed.
 Daily brushing and flossing is very important.
 Although, you should pay careful attention to the way you brush.
 Brush your teeth gently to prevent gum abrasion.
 Micro-cuts to your sensitive gum tissue can cause bleeding, and create an opening for bacteria to enter the body.

 Bleeding gums during pregnancy are very common because of hormonal changes taking place in the body.
 Pregnant women should continue to brush and floss, but be cautious around sensitive gum tissue to prevent bleeding.
 It is important to maintain routine visits to the dentist during pregnancy to monitor gum health.